roofrack/tmux-session-maker/README.md

 - Use `j/k` & `Enter` to select an initial tmux layout

-- Enter a file to edit from your project (use tab completion) & a Session Name
+- Enter a file to edit from your project (use tab completion) & a name for your tmux session

 - To restart a custom tmux session execute the saved setup-session file

-- Type `tm + tab complete` to show available setup-session files (if added to path variable)
+- Type `tm + tab complete` to show available setup-session files (if added to `PATH` variable)

 - Run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved setup-session files